Malacath-92/Proxy-PDF-Maker/README.md

 Determines the resolution of previews in the card grid and the page preview.
 Smaller numbers result in faster cropping but worse previews.

 #### Theme
 Choose a theme from among all themes found in the folder `res/styles`, which have to be `.qss` files.
-Predefined themes are:
-- Default (OS specific)
-- Fusion
-- Material Dark
-- Darkeum
-- Combinear
+Changing the theme may require restarting the app.

 #### Plugins
 Opens a window with all available game-specific plugins.
 Use the checkboxes to enable or disable the plugins.

 ## Actions
-At the top of the options you can see an untitled section, which are all buttons that perform various actions.
+At the top of the app to the left of the options you can see an untitled section, which are all buttons that perform various actions.

+### Open Images
+Opens the image folder for this project in a file explorer.

+### Set Image Folder
+Lets you choose a folder in which you have your images, this is saved with the project.

 ### Render PDF
 When you're done getting your print setup, hit this button and it will make your PDF and open it up for you.
 Hopefully you can handle yourself from there.

-### Save Project
-Saves your project (which includes _all_ settings except for those under `Global Config`), lets you choose any filename to save to such that you have multiple projects ready to go.
-The last saved project will be auto-opened the next time you start the app.

-### Load Project
-Loads a project previously saved via `Save Project`.

-### Set Image Folder
-Lets you choose a folder in which you have your images, this is saved with the project.

-### Open Images
-Opens the image folder for this project in a file explorer.

-### Alignment Test
-Generates a small two-page pdf file which you can print and then use to verify your settings.
-The two settings you have to verify are that you are printing at the right scale and that front- and backsides are well aligned.

 # CLI
 The app also ships with `proxy_pdf_cli`, which is a command line interface to run cropping and generation.
 If you don't know what this means then this is probably not for you.
 With all the features available in the app it should be possible to generate sheets without large amounts of effort.
 But it's possible to change all project properties via the CLI, please refer to `--help` for more details.